 In other words, you need data and functionality while maximizing existing legacy tech investments – simply and easily.

-MuleSoft is an API connector – a digital bridge – that connects your applications and data exchanges so they talk to each other.
+MuleSoft is a digital bridge – that connects your applications and data exchanges so they talk to each other.
 It allows developers to connect applications together quickly and easily, enabling them to exchange data using API-led connectivity, and loose coupling of enterprise applications or systems.

-XTIVIA has long been a MuleSoft partner, with our developers having over 50 MuleSoft certifications between them and 20+ years of experience put to use in 300+ engagements with more than 45 enterprise-level clients.
-We can help you make it easy to use MuleSoft APIs in your organization.
+XTIVIA has long been a MuleSoft integration partner, with our developers having over 50+ MuleSoft certifications between them and 20+ years of experience put to use in 300+ engagements with more than 45 enterprise-level clients.
+We can help you make it easy to use MuleSoft in your organization.

-A quick caveat in summary: it’s not enough for CIOs to put MuleSoft APIs in place and think digital transformation is handled – that’s only one piece of it.
-The bigger message is that the CIOs must teach IT teams what digital transformation really means and provide guidance on how to align IT strategies and investments with business goals and priorities.
+A quick caveat in summary: it’s not enough for CIOs to put MuleSoft in place and think digital transformation is handled – that’s only one piece of it.
+The bigger message is that the CIOs must teach IT, teams, what digital transformation really means and provide guidance on how to align IT strategies and investments with business goals and priorities.

-So choose MuleSoft APIs and XTIVIA’s team of experts to help facilitate data exchanges in your organization.
-Then make sure to have conversations around delivering greater customer value, innovating solutions and aligning all aspects of your organization toward achieving business targets – that’s digital transformation in action.
+So choose MuleSoft and XTIVIA’s team of experts to help facilitate data exchanges in your organization.
+Then make sure to have conversations around delivering greater customer value, innovating solutions, and aligning all aspects of your organization toward achieving business targets – that’s digital transformation in action.